AbooMinister25/blog/blog/content/series/foo/index.md

 ---
-title = ""
+title = "foo"
-tags = ["programming", "test"]
+tags = ["programming", "test"] template = "series_index.html.tera"
 ---

-hi hi
-this is a thing
+this is one of the series of all time